 The line texts of hexagram Tai can be interpreted and paraphrased as follows:

-(While) pulling (one bunch of) couch grass (other bunches connected by) the entangled roots (will be pulled out together); this way similar things gather; to undertake a venture is auspicious.
+While pulling one bunch of couch grass other bunches connected by the entangled roots will be pulled out together, by which similar things gather; to undertake a venture is auspicious.
 If grass can’t be pulled out entirely, it will grow again once spring arrives.
 This explains the necessity of Zhou’s attacking both Rong and Di, one after another, in order to thoroughly eliminate their threat and attain Tai.
 Those battles deeply affected Zhou’s later prosperity and stability, especially as the threat of Rong and Di had been eliminated during the subsequent war between Shang and Zhou.

-The city wall collapsed into the moat; do not use the troops; the statute is in force (only within) one’s hometown; to persist will be resented: Duke Ji Chang accepted his failure to defeat the Shang and was aware that Zhou was still incapable of overthrowing them; thus he restrained himself from seeking revenge again for his father’s death.
+The city wall collapsed into the moat; do not use the troops.
+Only within one’s hometown the command is in force; to persist will be resented: Duke Ji Chang accepted his failure to defeat the Shang and was aware that Zhou was still incapable of overthrowing them; thus he restrained himself from seeking revenge again for his father’s death.
 It is a wise action to pursue good fortune and avert misfortune.